EdmundBenedict/lordcephei.github.io/pages/lmf_cls.md

     $ lmfa gas

-We can now proceed with our _lmf_{: style="color: blue"} command
+We can now proceed with our _lmf_{: style="color: blue"} commands

+    $ lmf crn
-    $ lmf --rs=1,0 --cls:5,0,1 -vnit=1 -vmetal=2 crn
+	$ lmf crn --rs=1,0 --cls:5,0,1 -vnit=1 -vmetal=2

-With particular attention paid to the _--cls_ flag - the flag which tells _lmf_{: style="color: blue"} to perform core level spectroscopy on CrN.
+Note that the _lmf_{: style="color: blue"} command is run twice - this is intended; the first run ensures a self-consistent solution.
+Particular attention should be paid to the _--cls_ flag - the flag which tells _lmf_{: style="color: blue"} to perform core level spectroscopy on CrN.
 This will generate a variety of files needed to build to perform our core level spectroscopy.

 We then run